Code-Institute-Submissions/Campaign/README.md

 ### Campaign
 #### What the project does, needs it fulfills & functionality

 As I mentioned, I am currently running for presidency of USA.
 I created a simplistic campaign website where potential voters can quickly look through and get straight to viewing my main aims.
 It has a very smart and slick design to suit the level of presidency.
-I used large visual images for each main aim to make the site more powerful, as every part of the page has meaning for the campagin.
+I used large visual images for each main aim to make the site more powerful, as every part of the page has meaning for the campaign.

 The website is highly interactive to make the politics and information more interesting for potential voters who may not find the information interesting.
 When you hover over the aims (or click on a phone) it shows some rough information about what I aim to do about it.
 The navbar header grows when hovered so the user can see it more clearly and then on the Education page the graphs are highly interactive.

 I produced a similar sectioned layout on the Education page with the interactivity continuing.
-Users can click the 'more' button to recieve a guided tour explaining what I am going to do to fix each issue shown on the graph.
+Users can click the 'more' button to receive a guided tour explaining what I am going to do to fix each issue shown on the graph.
 Alternatively, users can click the 'reset' button to reset all of the graphs.

-Lastly there is also a loading page gif to display while the page is loading because with all the large image backgrounds, the page doesn't look complete whilst waiting for the main parts of the deisgn to load.
+Lastly there is also a loading page gif to display while the page is loading because with all the large image backgrounds, the page doesn't look complete whilst waiting for the main parts of the design to load.

 ----------------
 ### TECHNOLOGIES